PrithviSeran/whats-poppin/backend/spaces/CLEANUP_README.md

 # Event Cleanup System

-This system automatically removes past events from the `all_events` database to keep your What's Poppin app database clean and performant.
+This system automatically removes past events from the `new_events` database to keep your What's Poppin app database clean and performant.

 ## 🎯 Features